drakkan/sftpgo/README.md

 - `ssh_cmd`, added for `ssh_cmd` action
 - `file_size`, added for `upload`, `download`, `delete` actions

-The HTTP request has a 15 seconds timeout.
+The HTTP request is executed with a 15 seconds timeout.

 The `actions` struct inside the "data_provider" configuration section allows to configure actions on user add, update, delete.